dlee1828/dlee1828.github.io/markdown/cmacros.md

 Despite their downsides, some people argue that macros can be useful for code generation in situations where you need to write a lot of similar definitions or statements.

-In addition, a useful functionality that macros provide which cannot be achieved through other means is converting code into strings.
-For example, it would not be possible to implement an assert function like this without using macros:
+In addition, something you can only do with macros is convert code into strings.
+For example, it would not be possible to implement an assert function like this without a macro:

 ```cpp
 #define ASSERT(expr) (expr) ?
 0 : printf("Assertion failed: %s\n", #expr)